-The mixed-use AVA development in the Little Toyko neighborhood of Los Angeles includes an active ground floor with housing above.

-parks, complete streets and better transportation options.
+The mixed-use AVA development in the Little Toyko neighborhood of Los Angeles includes an active ground floor with housing above. parks, complete streets and better transportation options.
 If fees are set too low, cities get less money for important public improvements.
 But if fees are set too high and the development is rendered financially infeasible, then no public benefits are generated and no housing is created.
-Cities should conduct financial feasibility analyses prior to setting new fees, and such analyses should look at all the fees being assessed on new housing.

-As part of the Urban Village implementation financing plan, the city can develop a proposal for what public benefits are needed in a plan area and which of those benefits can and should be financed by new construction.
-The city should review its existing fee requirements for parks, transit and housing and update those fees to reflect the ability of new development to pay for improvements.
-Since new housing construction is largely confined to Urban Villages, updating the fee schedule citywide would effectively be the same as coming up with new standard fees for all the Urban Villages.
-One option would be for the city to create zones with different fees based on financial feasibility, similar to how impact fees are assessed in Oakland.

-Alternatively, the city could conduct feasibility analyses on an individual basis and set different fees for each Urban Village based on market conditions in each neighborhood and on the value being created through changes in zoning.
+Cities should conduct financial feasibility analyses prior to setting new fees, and such analyses should look at all the fees being assessed on new housing. and no housing is created.
+Cities should conduct In some Urban Village mixed-use designations, financial feasibility analyses prior to setting new fees, however, the amount of commercial development and such analyses should look at all the fees being required is based on maintaining a ratio of jobs to assessed on new housing. housing that is sometimes too high, and not on As part of the Urban Village implementation what building types make sense or are commonly financing plan, the city can develop a proposal for constructed.
+For example, the zoning designation what public benefits are needed in a plan area and "Mixed Use Commercial" requires more commercial which of those benefits can and should be financed square footage than is typically built in a mixed-use by new construction.
+The city should review its project,29 which in practice could create unusable existing fee requirements for parks, transit and (or un-financeable) commercial space on the second housing and update those fees to reflect the ability floor.
+Additionally, ground-floor retail may not be of new development to pay for improvements.
+Since viable in some locations.
+If it is clear that groundnew housing construction is largely confined to floor retail is unlikely to be leased over the long term, Urban Villages, updating the fee schedule citywide the city may instead wish to allow active residential would effectively be the same as coming up with new uses that enhance the street through the creation of standard fees for all the Urban Villages.
+One option stoops, etc. would be for the city to create zones with different This feasibility analysis should also apply to fees based on financial feasibility, similar to how signature projects, which are required to include impact fees are assessed in Oakland. more commercial square footage than the average Alternatively, the city could conduct feasibility analyses on an individual basis and set different fees for each Urban Village based on market conditions in each neighborhood and on the value being created through changes in zoning.
 But this approach would be very labor-intensive and time-consuming.

-By defining and adopting new fees up front (either citywide or by zone), the city could create a more transparent process that provides certainty to both the community and developers while increasing the city's ability to plan for needed improvements.
+By defining and adopting new fees up front (either citywide or by zone), the city could create a more transparent process that provides certainty to Area Ratio (FAR) of commercial space.

+both the community and developers while increasing the city's ability to plan for needed improvements.

 In the past, San Jose has hesitated to levy impact fees on commercial development out of concern that these fees might compel employers to locate elsewhere.
 However, SPUR believes that financial feasibility analyses should study the ability of both residential and commercial uses to pay impact fees.
 The fees for residential and commercial uses can differ based on the results of the feasibility analyses.

-Revise mixed-use designations to make sure they are all economically feasible to build.
+RECOMMENDATION 4 Revise mixed-use designations to make sure they are all economically feasible to build.